-Ecosystem Marketplace publishes original research reports on pioneering finance for conservation, such as carbon offsets, results-based forest finance, biodiversity offsets and compensation, watershed investments, and private investment in conservation.
+In addition to our news service, Ecosystem Marketplace publishes original research reports on pioneering finance for conservation, such as carbon offsets, results-based forest finance, biodiversity offsets and compensation, watershed investments, and private investment in conservation.
 We also cover developments through news and feature articles on our webpage.
-In addition to making our work freely and publicly available online, through webinars, speaking engagements, consultations, and partnerships with other organizations.

 We get a lot from nature.
 Just think about your last 24 hours.
 What was the last meal you ate?
 Maybe you had wild fruit, vegetables, meat, or fish that was harvested directly from nature.
 Maybe it was grown on a farm, where that farmer relies on predictable temperature patterns, reliable rainfall, pollinators like bees, and nutrient-rich soil for his or her plants to grow.
 If you took medicine, there is a good chance some of those ingredients are from the rainforest.
 You probably had a drink of water, or washed dishes or clothes, or showered.
 Before the water came out of your tap, it came from the ground or reservoirs or rivers where nearby forests and wetlands filtered out silt and other pollutants.